rewindio/github-repo-secrets-manager/README.md

 ### Notes

+- You must be a GitHub Organization admin if you try to apply organization level secrets, or you will see errors.
+The script will continue and other changes will work as intended.
 - The --repos option acts only as a filter when processing the secrets file.
 - The repos must be defined in the secrets file to be updated